mindset-dojo/mindset-dojo.github.io/_insight/2025-10-12-technology-of-self-authorship.md

 Technology, then, is how we translate knowing into doing.
 It’s how human beings practice authorship — shaping reality through applied intelligence.

-In this sense, self-authorship is a technology.
+In this sense, Self-authorship is a technology.
 It’s the deliberate crafting of awareness —
 through language, through movement, through breath —
 to bring coherence between what we sense, think, and act.